FAQs

 Can I just donate during the off season?

 Yes, you can donate your bach at any time of the year that suits you.
 We let our recipients know that availability for all properties is limited during busy holiday periods, public holidays and school holidays.
-How far in advance will my property be booked?
-We only make booking requests a maximum of 6 weeks in advance.

 Can I change my property availability or put it on hold if I need to?